antoinejeannot/daidai/README.md

 When you call a predictor or asset, `daidai` automatically:

-1. Identifies all dependencies (predictors, assets and files)
+1. Identifies all dependencies (predictors, assets and artifacts)
 2. Resolves the dependency graph
 3. Loads or retrieves cached dependencies
 4. Injects them into your function